 Operating model innovations

-In addition to modern, innovative approaches to app creation, there have been notable innovations in app operations.
+In addition to modern innovative approaches to application creation, there have been notable innovations in application operations.
 These approaches have spawned many organizational movements.
 One of the most prominent is the cloud center of excellence operating model.
 When fully staffed and mature, business teams have the option to provide their own operational support for a solution.

 The type of self-service operational management model found in a cloud center of excellence allows for tighter controls and faster iterations within the solution environment.
 These goals are accomplished by transferring operational control and accountability to the business team.